Virtuant/katacoda-scenarios/jenkins-configure-tools/step1.md

 Enter `OracleJDK` for JDK name.

-Now check the ‘Install automatically’ option.
-If unchecked the check it.
+Now check the **Install automatically** option.
+If unchecked then check it.

 Now click the prompt to enter a user name and password, and enter: